abhinavmishra6/Skillytixs_Internship/Task7/readme.md

 ## **Overview**

-This project analyzes the **Superstore Dataset** to understand sales performance, customer behavior, product categories, and regional trends using **Power BI**.
+This task analyzes the **Superstore Dataset** to understand sales performance, customer behavior, product categories, and regional trends using **Power BI**.
 It demonstrates skills in **data cleaning**, **data modeling**, **DAX**, and **interactive visualization**.

 ## **Steps Performed**